-There are up to 31 GPIO pins (P0[7:0], P1[7:0], P2[7:0], and P3[6:0]) for the hardware interface.
-The number of GPIO pins changes based on the package type of the chip.
+There are 11 GPIO pins (P0[7:0] and P1[2:0]) for the hardware interface.
 Each port can be configured as inputs with internal pull-ups, open drain outputs, or traditional CMOS outputs.
-Port 3 offers a higher current drive, with typical current sink capability of 12 mA.
 The data for each GPIO port is accessible through the data registers.
-Port data registers are shown in Figure 9-2 through Figure 9-5, and are set to 1 on reset.
+Port data registers are shown in Figure 9-2 through Figure 9-3, and are set to 1 on reset.